AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings/basic-settings.md

 * New learner submissions are blocked

-* Learners with previous submissions can still view their history
+* Learners with submitted, pending approval can be edited

 * Managers with previous submissions can still act on pending requests